Elfrieda Apartments – 1932 Queen Anne Avenue North

 Sadly, the city’s landmark law makes no provision for preserving those vernacular buildings that define neighborhood character.
 We are lucky then that the block’s developers have found a partial solution to the flaw in our landmark law.
 We will be glad to have some of Elfrieda return after demolition.
 In the meantime, we lament Elfrieda’s passing and regret this change in the fabric of our neighborhood.

-Author: Michael Herschensohn, President, Queen Anne Historical Society
+Author: Michael Herschensohn, PhD, President, Queen Anne Historical Society

 Originally published in the Queen Anne News, July 3, 2012